federicobond/nglint/doc/report.md

 The following report describes the design of a linter for **nginx** configuration files, written in Haskell. **nginx** is a widely used HTTP and reverse proxy server.
-The motivation for this project was to further the author's understanding of functional parsing techniques, and apply them in a real-world context.
+The motivation behind this project was to further the author's understanding of functional parsing techniques, and apply them in a real-world context.

 # Syntax definition

-The **nginx** configuration uses a C-like syntax consisting of directives, which let you specify the behaviour of the server, and blocks, which define contexts in which these directives apply.
+The **nginx** configuration uses a C-like syntax consisting of directives, which let you specify the behaviour of the server, and blocks, which define contexts where these directives apply.

 A directive consists of an identifier followed by a list of arguments and a semicolon.